bowman2001/perplexdoc/content/doc/extended/task-list/index.md

 weight: 250
 ---

-A task list on a web page should be an interactive element with a connection between user input and the _Markdown_. _Perplex_ can't establish such a connection.
+A task list on a web page should be an interactive element with a connection between user input and the Markdown.
+Perplex can't establish such a connection.
 {.p-first} <!--more-->

 The task list element is a _GitHub_ specialty. _GitHub_ has established a bidirectional connection between the view in the browser and the hosted Markdown files.